FreeCAD/FreeCAD-documentation/wiki/Unified_Measurement_Facility.md

 ## Outline

-There are currently several ways of measuring objects in FreeCAD   * Draft Dimensions, TechDraw Dimensions, Manipulator Caliper, Measure Distance, Measure Linear, etc. A single method of measuring objects would smooth workflow and reduce learning time.
+There are currently several ways of measuring objects in FreeCAD: Draft Dimensions, TechDraw Dimensions, Manipulator Caliper, Measure Distance, Measure Linear, etc. A single method of measuring objects would smooth workflow and reduce learning time.

 ## Details